 Ambassador Mauricio Escanero

-In the multilateral arena, he has served as Minister at the Mexican Mission to the United Nations in New York and as Alternate Permanent Representative of Mexico to the Organization of American States in Washington DC, as well as to the UNESCO in Paris.
-He has also been the Head of the Mexican Delegations to various international conferences and forums, including the World Heritage Committee.
+In the multilateral arena, he has served as Minister in the Permanent Mission of Mexico to the United Nations in New York and as Alternate Permanent Representative to the Organization of American States in Washington DC and the UNESCO in Paris.
+He has also been Head of Mexico’s Delegation in various international forums, including the UNESCO World Heritage Committee.

-In his personal capacity, elected by the United Nations Member States, he served as Facilitator of the Monterrey Consensus and the United Nations International Conference on Financing for Development (1998 to 2002).
+In a personal capacity, by the election of the UN General Assembly, he served as Facilitator of the Monterrey Consensus and the United Nations International Conference on Financing for Development (1998-2002).

-He was also Mexico’s Special Envoy to the First High Level Meeting of the Global Partnership for Effective Development Cooperation (Mexico, 2014), and by agreement of the Steering Committee of the Global Partnership, he served as Facilitator of its Final Communiqué.
+As Mexico's Special Envoy for the First High-Level Meeting of the Global Alliance for Effective Development Cooperation (Mexico, 2014), and by agreement of the Alliance Board of Directors, he served as Facilitator of the Final Document.

-In his personal capacity, elected by the States Parties, he served as the founding Chairperson of the Committee of UNESCO's 1970 Convention against the Illicit Traffic of Cultural Property (2013-2015).
+In a personal capacity, by the election of the States Parties, he was the founding President of the Subsidiary Committee of the 1970 UNESCO Convention for the fight against the illicit trafficking of cultural property (2013-2015).